I understand the necessity of saving and investing for retirement but I have to ask, should I get a financial advisor?

-I know I don’t just want to exist in my old age, I want to be able to travel, have adventures.
+I know I don’t just want to exist in my old age, I want to be able to travel and have adventures.
 See the things I didn’t have the time or money to see and do when I was younger.

 So what I need is a plan to get there and I believe this might just be where a financial advisor comes in.

-Just so you know, I am not a financial adviser or am I going to recommend one to you.
+Just so you know, I am not a financial adviser nor am I going to recommend one to you.
 All I am offering is information on the subject and nothing more.
-It will be up to you to take the advice and seek someone in your area that can help.
+It will be up to you to take the advice and seek someone in your area who can help.